icon Tunelf Audio Converter

 Step 5.
 After uploading your local files, go to click the Recently Added button.

-2.2 Add Your Own Music to Apple Music on a Mac
+2.2 Upload Music Files to Apple Music on Mac

 Step 1.
 Open the Music app on your Mac computer.